All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 #3.
 Calibrate

 Calibrate pairs GLP-1 medication with a year-long metabolic health program that includes one-on-one coaching, food logging, sleep tracking, and exercise guidance.
-It is the most comprehensive "whole person" approach on this list.
+It's the most thorough "whole person" approach on this list.

 The medical care is solid.
 You work with a Calibrate physician who prescribes brand-name GLP-1s (Ozempic, Wegovy, Mounjaro, or Zepbound) through your insurance or at cash-pay rates.
 The coaching layer is what justifies the $1,650 annual program fee on top of medication costs.